 3. Is appropriate for people with injuries, arthritis, and other conditions

-Swimming can be a safe exercise option for people with:
+It is important to have your doctor’s approval before beginning or resuming any exercise program.
+Swimming can be a safe exercise option for most people with:

 - other issues that make high-impact exercises difficult